chiroptical/texcollab/README.md

 me issues, or suggestions, here on github.
 I am very interested in making a nice collaboration tool for everyone.
 Feel free to fork, and submit pull requests :).

+# Tips, FAQ, Etc.

+1. Always, always, ALWAYS run `texcollab status` before `commit/push`, this prevents you from committing huge files you did not intend to!
+The aformentioned "huge files" should be placed in `.gitignore` or an extras directory!
+I cannot stress this enough.